WHAT IS CORTICAL/CEREBRAL VISUAL IMPAIRMENT?

 - Extra time for responses to visual stimuli

 - Avoidance of over stimulation

 - Avoidance of visual tasks when child is hungry, tired, frustrated, etc.

 HOW CAN PARENTS OR CAREGIVERS HELP THE PHYSICIANS CARE FOR CHILDREN WITH CVI?

 Parents/caregivers should keep a written list of specific problems/changes/observations for discussion at each physician visit.

 Yes.
-Some children with CVI have other associated visual disorders such as structural eye disease, misaligned eyes, or a significant refractive error.
+Some children with CVI have other associated visual disorders such as structural eye disease, misaligned eyes, or a need for glasses.
 A pediatric ophthalmologist can evaluate the eyes to see if they are healthy, or if there is an abnormality in the eye that is contributing to the visual issues.
 Treating these associated conditions may include glasses or eye muscle surgery and can help maximize visual function.